KXTL

-KXTL (1370 AM) is a radio station licensed to serve Butte, Montana.
+KXTL (1370 kHz) is a radio station licensed to serve Butte, Montana.
 The station is owned by Townsquare Media and licensed to Townsquare License, LLC.
 It airs a talk radio format.

-KXTL and its sister stations are all located at 750 Dewey Blvd. in Butte.
+The station is a primary affiliate for the Bobcat Sports Radio Network, airing live Montana State University athletic events.
+Its technical operations are located at 750 Dewey Blvd.
 The rear of this radio facility houses the small studios of the local NBC affiliate, KTVM Channel 6.
 The KXTL transmitter site is on Nissler Road, west of Butte.